 On September 8, 2020, the Company entered into a purchase agreement (the "LPC Purchase Agreement") and a Registration Rights Agreement (the "Registration Rights Agreement") with Lincoln Park Capital Fund, LLC ("Lincoln Park"), pursuant to which, upon the terms and subject to the conditions and limitations set forth therein, the Company has the right to sell to Lincoln Park up to \$26.0 million of shares of the Company's common stock at the Company's discretion as described below (the "LPC Offering").
 During 2020, the Company sold and issued an aggregate of 3.3 million shares, including the 437,828 commitment shares, under the LPC Purchase Agreement, receiving approximately \$2.2 million in gross proceeds.
-The Company sent a letter to Lincoln Park terminating the LPC Offering effective January 21, 2021.
+On January 21, 2021, the Company terminated the LPC Purchase Agreement.
 The Company did not sell any shares under the LPC Purchase Agreement in 2021.

-Note 12.
+Note 13.
 Stock-Based Compensation